Struggling For Investments, Silicon Valley Women Reluctant To Speak Out On Harassment

 "It was a surprise to me that it was more challenging to raise money given our stage and level of experience than earlier in our career," she says.
 "And some of them (the investors) quite frankly offered up the advice that it's because we're women."

-One of its three founders has a degree from Harvard in mathematics and a Ph.D. from Caltech.
+One of Fem Inc.'s three founders has a degree from Harvard in mathematics and a Ph.D. from Caltech.
 Another has a master's in computer science and led engineering teams at Google.
 Payne has an MBA from Stanford and this wasn't her first startup.

-Payne admits that in her 20 years in tech she saw and experienced harassment and bullying because she was a woman.
-Yet, she doesn't want to share those stories publicly.
+Payne says that in her 20 years in tech she saw and experienced harassment and bullying because she was a woman.
+Yet she doesn't want to share those stories publicly.

 "If there's any hint of something like this — of which many VCs ... could be guilty, then you're definitely going to have problems raising money," she says.
 "It's hard to imagine a situation where you're being embraced for speaking out."

-Yet, the choice to stay silent about her own experiences isn't a simple one for Payne, who considers herself a feminist.
+Yet the choice to stay silent about her own experiences isn't a simple one for Payne, who considers herself a feminist.
 She wants women to speak out.
-Yet, she also believes that one of the best ways to stop harassment is for women to succeed in tech.
+But she also believes that one of the best ways to stop harassment is for women to succeed in tech.

 "We would need more ... women to reach places in power to actually make this difference," she says.
 "Because then they don't depend on someone else for their power and they won't tolerate it."